iamkramzTech/UserScriptTamperedMonkey/README.md

-# Source code to be place in userscript manager to add animation, change theme / color scheme, and behavior of the visited page.
+# Source code to be placed in userscript manager to add animation, change theme / color scheme, and behavior of the visited page.